NixOS/nixpkgs/doc/languages-frameworks/rust.section.md

 }
 ```

-In some projects, the Rust crate is not in the main source directory
+In some projects, the Rust crate is not in the main Python source
-of the projects.
-In such cases, the `cargoRoot` attribute can be used
+directory.
+In such cases, the `cargoRoot` attribute can be used to
-to specify the crate's directory relative to `sourceRoot`.
+specify the crate's directory relative to `sourceRoot`.
 In the
 following example, the crate is in `src/rust`, as specified in the
 `cargoRoot` attribute.
 Note that we also need to specify the correct
 path for `fetchCargoTarball`.